SSheldon/ssheldon.github.com/_drafts/interoperating-between-objective-c-and-rust.markdown

 impl INSString for NSString { }
 ```

-Now when we just implement INSString for NSMutableString it'll get this functionality, too.
-This is also useful because we can make methods generic for any type that implements the INSString trait to accept either an NSString or an NSMutableString.
+Now if we just implement INSString for NSMutableString, it'll get this
+functionality, too.
+This trait is also useful for generic programming; with it, we can write
+functions that take any type that implements the INSString trait and will
+accept either an NSString or an NSMutableString.

-There is a drawback to this, though: users could implement this trait for any type inappropriately.
-Since it doesn't require any other method implemented, I could, in safe code, just implement the INSString trait for an int and then have undefined behavior by calling those methods on an int.
-I don't know of a way to prevent this without losing the convenience.
+There is a drawback to this approach, though: users could implement this trait
+for any type inappropriately.
+Since it doesn't require any other methods implemented, I could, in safe code,
+just implement the INSString trait for int and then have undefined behavior
+by sending Objective-C messages on an int.
+I don't know of a way to prevent this without losing the convenience of
+only declaring these methods once.

 # Objective-C memory management